vippsas/vipps-solutions/static-qr-at-pos/README.md

 <summary>Detailed example</summary>
 <div>

-Specify `"userFlow": "WEB_REDIRECT"` to redirect the user to the Vipps app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect the user to the app.

 You may attach the receipt at this time.